wp-plugins/more-plugin-info/readme.txt

 2. The More Plugin Info settings page permits field toggle, as well as auto or manual sync down of plugin data from WordPress.org.

 == Changelog ==

+= 1.0.2 =
+* Add option for link to wordpress.org plugin page

 = 1.0.1 =
 * Header error fix